Home » How to Celebrate National Volunteer Week in 2022

-You may also consider text-messaging (or SMS).
-People tend to read and respond to text messages at high rates, making SMS a reliable way to get news out fast.
+You may also consider text messaging (or SMS).
+People tend to read and respond to text messages at high rates, making SMS a reliable way to get the news out fast.

 We gave you plenty of volunteer appreciation ideas for your in-person Volunteer Week.
 But how can you recognize volunteers virtually?

-You may not be able to give your volunteers a gift in-person, but you can give them something equally-thoughtful, digitally.
+You may not be able to give all your volunteers a gift in person, but you can give your remote supporters something equally-thoughtful.
 Send a digital gift card to a beloved local cafe or bakery.
 And just because your volunteers are virtual, doesn’t mean you should overlook “old-fashioned” snail mail.
-When we’re all feeling a bit isolated, receiving a hand-written card feels extra special.
+Receiving a hand-written card feels extra special these days.